robfletcher/grails-spring-events/readme.md

 	}

 In this example the listener throws `RetryableFailureException` to indicate that the external service it attempts to call is not currently available and notification should be attempted later.

-## Retrying failed notifications

-The `RetryableApplicationListener` interface also defines the method `getRetryPolicy()`.
-If the listener throws `RetryableFailureException` from the `onApplicationEvent` method it will be re-notified at some time in the future according to value returned by `getRetryPolicy`.
-The method should return an instance of `grails.plugin.asyncevents.RetryPolicy`.

-The `RetryPolicy` class simply defines the rules governing how and when to re-notify the listener of any events it fails to handle.
-It defines the following properties:

-* `maxRetries`: The maximum number of times that the listener will be re-notified of an event.
-After `maxRetries` is reached an exception is thrown and will be handled as any other exception thrown by the listener would be.
-A value of `-1` indicates that the listener should be re-notified indefinitely until it successfully processes the event.
-Defaults to _3_.
-* `initialRetryDelayMillis`: The initial period in milliseconds that the service will wait before re-notifying the listener.
-Defaults to 1 minute.
-* `backoffMultiplier`: The multiplier applied to the retry timeout before the second and subsequent retry.
-For example with a `backoffMultiplier` of `2` and `initialRetryDelayMillis` of `1000` the listener will be re-notified after 1000 milliseconds, 2000 milliseconds, 4000 milliseconds, 8000 milliseconds and so on.
-A `backoffMultiplier` of `1` would mean the listener will be re-notified at a fixed interval until it successfully handles the event or `maxRetries` is exceeded.
-Defaults to _2_.

 ## Customising the multicaster